abunchofhacks/Epicinium-NeuralNewt/README.md

 It will also be coming soon to [Steam](https://epicinium.nl/steam).

 Parts of the code are inspired by
-Surag Nair's helpful [PyTorch implementation](https://github.com/suragnair/alpha-zero-general) based on AlphaZero, distributed under the MIT License.
+Surag Nair's helpful [implementation based on AlphaZero](https://github.com/suragnair/alpha-zero-general) in PyTorch, distributed under the MIT License.

 Epicinium is being developed by [A Bunch of Hacks](https://abunchofhacks.coop),